 - Healthier brain

-Here’s the scoop… those things are true!
-Meditation does provide all of that — and more.
-Yes, meditating is better than a hot fudge sundae on a 90 degree day.
+Meditation provides all of that — and more.
+(It’s better than a hot fudge sundae on a 90 degree day!)

-But believe it or not, I’ve had a student or 20 tell me (in the proverbial “hushed tone”) that they haaaate meditating.
-They find it too hard, too boring, or too difficult to relax.
+But believe it or not, I’ve had a student or 20 tell me that they can’t meditate; they find it too hard, too boring, or too difficult to relax.

 So friend, you are not alone.
-And I’m here to tell you that there is more than one way to achieve the yummy benefits of meditation – without meditating…
+And I’m here to tell you that there is more than one way to achieve the benefits of meditation without meditating.

 There ARE meditation alternatives…